ChillarAnand/emacsism/emacsism.md

 * Web server
 * Lisp Interpreter
 * SQL client
+* Writing & Debugging code

-and also writing, compiling & debugging code & thousands of other things.
+and thousands of other things.

 Basically, You will keep it open 24/7 and live inside it.

 I think comparing both of them is kind of stupid.
-If we want to compare tow things, they have to be atleast in the same category.
-There is no point in comparing a banana and a chicken.
+If we want to compare two things, they have to be atleast in the same category.
+There is no point in comparing a chair and a projector.

 # Why Use Emacs For Everything?

 As explained in previous chapter, Emacs can be used for all sorts of things.
 There are many advantages of using Emacs everywhere.
 Lets see some examples to understand why it be beneficial.

-### 1. Write a python script to update table in MySQL.
+## 1. Write a python script to update table in MySQL.

 **Without Emacs:** For writing Python code, I will be using IDE.
 Sine I dont know how to update table in MySQL, I have to open browser, go to stackoverflow, search for it and find relevant code.
 Then open a terminal, create a mysql process and test the query.
 Once I know that is working fine, I have to go back to editor and use that query in script.